Pelvic Floor/Bladder Training Exercises

 There are two main types of operations for incontinence in women: bladder neck suspension procedures and sling procedures.
 Both have a cure rate of more than 84%.

-Contact Somerset Urology Associates to arrange an appointment to speak to one of our specialists, who will advise you on the best treatment or surgical procedure for you.
+Contact Somerset Urology to arrange an appointment to speak to one of our specialists, who will advise you on the best treatment or surgical procedure for you.
 Together, we can solve your incontinence problem.